Robert M. McBride: Career

 McBride published James Branch Cabell's twelfth book, Jurgen, A Comedy of Justice (1919), which was the subject of a celebrated obscenity case shortly after its publication.
 The hero, Jurgen, who considers himself a "monstrous clever fellow", embarks on a journey through ever more fantastic realms, even to hell and heaven.
 Everywhere he goes, he winds up seducing the local women, including the Devil's wife.

 The novel was denounced by the New York Society for the Suppression of Vice; which attempted to bring a prosecution for obscenity.
 The case went on for two years before Cabell and McBride won: the "indecencies" were double entendres that also had a perfectly decent interpretation, though it appeared that what had actually offended the prosecution most was a joke about papal infallibility.

-Publisher's hoax
+In November 1932, McBride received the Order of the White Lion 4th class from Czechoslovakia for his travel book Romantic Czechoslovakia.

-In 1924 McBride received a manuscript so terrible that it was funny.
-He published the book in a smart jacket, the critics praised it, but it did not sell.
-The lesson in this, according to McBride, is that honest books sell, dishonest ones don't.
-McBride became so interested in hoaxes that he wrote a history of them.
+He declared bankruptcy (chapter XI), October 27, 1948.
+He sold the Robert M. McBride and Company firm to the Outlet Book Company in 1949 and founded the publishing firm Medill McBride.
+In 1951, he resigned from Medill McBride.

-Bankruptcy and later life
+He was a director at the Hamilton National Bank and the Hamilton Safe Deposit Company.
+He was a member of the Dutch Treat Club, The Players Club, and the Royal Societies Club.

-McBride, then located at 200 East 37th Street, New York, declared bankruptcy (chapter XI), October 27, 1948.
-The Outlet Book Company acquired much of his stock.
-Thereafter, calling his company Medill-McBride, he published a few books and continued to write.
-Outlet Book later acquired Medill-McBride.
-He died in Philadelphia in 1970 and is buried at the West Laurel Hill Cemetery, Plymouth Section, Lot 14 (Oberholtzer Family).
-A sister, Winona McBride Oberholtzer (1883–1973), survived him.
+He died April 10, 1970, in Philadelphia and was interred at West Laurel Hill Cemetery in Bala Cynwyd, Pennsylvania.